thinkst/canarytools-docs/docs/api-reference/bird-service-configuration.md

 #### Example

-A simple example of pushing the `osx-fileshare` personality to a device:
+A simple example of pushing the `osx-fileshare` personality to a Bird:

 :::: tabs :options="{ useUrlFragment: false }"